-Before I went by train to Poprad in the Prešov Region (north-eastern Slovakia) where I was going to stay for one week, I spent one day in my favorite city Bratislava (I traveled by plane to Budapest, and from here by train to the capital of Slovakia: a convenient and very cheap connection).
+Before I went by train to Poprad in the Prešov Region (north-eastern Slovakia) where I was going to stay for one week, I spent one day in my second home Bratislava (I traveled by plane from Nuremberg to Budapest, and from there by train to the capital of Slovakia: a convenient and very cheap connection).

 Poprad, August 12

 The city Poprad-Tatry in the Prešovský kraj suggests itself as a base for hiking tours through the High Tatras due to its location at the south-eastern foothills of the mountain range and its size (50.000 inhabitants), so one will find there not just the usual tourist infrastructure but also bars, supermarkets, and several clothing and shoe shops.

 It takes around three and a half hours from Bratislava to Poprad-Tatry with the fast train connection, and the price for a ticket is about twenty Euros.

 Poprad itself does not have so many sights, but a lot of large rather ugly hotel complexes which bear resemblance to the “Paneláks” from the communist era (disregarding their appearance, there is nothing wrong with the hotels and I made solely good experiences – I refer to hotels “Satel” and “Tatra”).